 Not all kids who are hyperactive, inattentive, or impulsive have ADHD.
 These behaviors can also be caused by anxiety or a mood disorder, as well as by learning disabilities.
 A teacher might say that your child has trouble sitting still.
 A psychological test might show that your child has exhibited behaviors suggestive of ADHD.
 But such reports are not enough.
 To confirm the diagnosis, the characteristic behaviors must be shown to be chronic (to have existed before age six) and pervasive (to have been observed in at least two life settings – at school, at home, with peers, and so on.)

 2. Don’t expect to find the right drug right away.

 Some patients respond well to methylphenidate (Ritalin) or dextro-amphetamine/levo-amphetamine (Adderall).
 Others fare better on a non-stimulant medication, such as a tricyclic antidepressant or atomoxetine (Strattera).
-The only way to tell whether a particular medication works for you or your child is by trial and error.
+The only way to tell whether a particular ADHD medication works for you or your child is by trial and error.

 3. Pick the right dose, and give it a few days.

-With stimulant medications, the dose is based not on age or body mass but on the rate at which the body absorbs the medication.
+With stimulant medications, the dose is based not on age, weight, or body mass but on the rate at which the body absorbs the medication.
 (In contrast, non-stimulant medications dosages are determined by weight.)
 The only way to find the correct dose for you or your youngster is by trial and error.
 I might start with 5 mg.
 If that doesn’t work within three to five days, I move up to 10 mg, then 15 mg, and, if necessary, 20 mg, until the patient improves.
 If he or she becomes unusually irritable or tearful – or seems to be in a cloud – the dose should be reduced.